Multicultural Leadership Institute and Mosaic Makers Conference

-A new leadership development initiative from Multicultural Growth and Witness designed to inspire, equip, and nurture professional and lay religious leaders who are committed to creating intentionally diverse, welcoming, inclusive, justice-centered, multicultural and multigenerational ministries.
+A new leadership development initiative from Multicultural Ministries, part of the Unitarian Universalist Association's Multicultural Growth and Witness staff group, designed to inspire, equip, and nurture professional and lay religious leaders who are committed to creating intentionally diverse, welcoming, inclusive, justice-centered, multicultural and multigenerational ministries.

-The Multicultural Leadership Institute recognizes that transforming UU institutions to become the Beloved Community where people of many identities are fully welcomed and included requires visionary leadership.
+The Multicultural Leadership Institute recognizes that transforming Unitarian Universalist (UU) institutions to become part of a larger Beloved Community that fully honors people of all identities, experiences, and cultures requires visionary leadership.
 In addition to providing experiential learning and fostering learning communities for congregational transformation, the Multicultural Leadership Institute provides resources that enable Unitarian Universalists to develop the intercultural knowledge and skills necessary to participate effectively in social justice coalitions that cross multiple identities.